Reviews You Can Rely On

 Not intended for bikes with fenders

 There are many cheaper racks, but the RockyMounts MonoRail offers great value for its price.
 It's far less expensive than the Thule T2 Pro XTR but has similar features and performance.
-The MonoRail uses wheel trays and a spring loaded clamp arm to secure the front wheel.
-The rear wheel is supported by an articulated tray with a rubberized ladder straps.
-We found the rack to be versatile and well-designed with the ability to handle everything from slim road tires to 5-inch fat bike treads and wheels from 20" to 29".
-Testers found this rack to be simple and user-friendly, with a one-hand tilt release mechanism at the end of the main support arm that can be used to tilt the rack 30-degrees without unloading your bikes.
+The MonoRail uses wheel trays and a spring-loaded clamp arm to secure the front wheel.
+An articulated tray with rubberized ladder straps supports the rear wheel.
+We found the rack to be versatile and well-designed, with the ability to handle everything from slim road tires to 5-inch fat bike treads and wheels from 20" to 29".
+Testers found this rack to be simple and user-friendly, with a one-hand tilt release mechanism at the end of the main support arm that can be used to tilt the rack 30 degrees without unloading your bikes.
 It has a long noose-style cable lock and a hitch pin lock that secures rack and bikes.

 Read more: RockyMounts MonoRail review